Boltzmann machine learning with a variational quantum algorithm: conclusion

 \section{conclusion}

-In conclusion, we propose a scheme to implement BM learning based on the variational imaginary time simulation with NISQ devices.
-Unlike the previous approaches that prepare a thermal equilibrium state~\cite{yuan2019theory}, we use a pure state whose distribution mimics the thermal equilibrium distribution.
-The necessary number of the qubits of our scheme is twice smaller than that of the previous scheme to use the imaginary time evolution to prepare the Gibbs state~\cite{yuan2019theory} Our results show potential for an efficient use of the NISQ device for the BM learning.
+In conclusion, we propose a scheme to implement the BM learning based on the variational imaginary time simulation with NISQ devices.
+Our approach contrasts to the previous approach of Ref~\cite{yuan2019theory}, which prepares thermal equilibrium states for quantum Hamiltonians by using two copies of quantum states.
+A key feature of our approach is to focus on classical cases when the Hamiltonian for the BM has only diagonal terms in the computational basis.
+We use a pure state whose distribution mimics the thermal equilibrium distribution.
+The potential advantage of our scheme is that we do not need two copies of quantum states unlike the scheme of~\cite{yuan2019theory}, which reduces the number of qubits.
+Our results show potential for an efficient use of the NISQ device for the BM learning.